andro-jr/fonepay-package/README.md

 Verifies the authenticity of a payment response from Fonepay.
 The response parameters are received as query parameters on your returnUrl endpoint.

+> **Note**: You don't need to manually construct the FonepayResponse object.
+When Fonepay redirects to your returnUrl, all these parameters are automatically provided as query parameters (req.query in Express.js).
+Simply pass these query parameters to the verifyResponse function.

 ```typescript
 type FonepayResponse = {
   PRN: string; // Product Reference Number (original reference you sent)